Sibnarayan Ray

-Sibnarayan Ray (20 January 1921 – 26 February 2008) was an Indian thinker, educationist, philosopher and literary critic who wrote in the Bengali language.
+Sibnarayan Ray (20 January 1921 – 26 February 2008) was an Indian thinker, educationist, philosopher, and literary critic who wrote in the Bengali language.
 A radical humanist, he is widely reputed for his works on Marxist-revolutionary Manabendra Nath Roy, and famous polymath Bertrand Russell, commenting on Ray, once said that "...
 Sibnarayan Ray stands for a point of view which I consider important in every part of the world. ...
 His writings ably represents a more reasonable point of view than that of most writers of our time."

 Life and career

-On 20 January 1921, Sibnarayan Ray was born to Professor Upendranath Bidyabhushan Shastri (1867–1959) and poet Rajkumari Roy (1882–1973) in Calcutta, India.
+On 20 January 1921, Sibnarayan Ray was born to Upendranath Bidyabhushan Shastri (1867–1959) and poet Rajkumari Roy (1882–1973) in Calcutta, India.
 His father was a thinker-writer who had published more than 50 books in Sanskrit and English.
-His mother too was a literary person who regularly contributed to magazines like Bamabodhini, Shibam, Antapur and Mahila.
+His mother, too, was a literary person who regularly contributed to magazines like Bamabodhini, Shibam, Antapur, and Mahila.
 Sibnarayan started writing in his teens.
 He graduated from the University of Calcutta with a degree in English language and literature.
 He was married to Gita Ray.

 He joined the City College, Calcutta, a constituent undergraduate college of the University of Calcutta, in 1945 at the age of twenty four as a lecturer in English literature.
-He taught there for long fifteen years.
+He taught there for fifteen years.
 He was head of the Department of Indian Studies at the University of Melbourne from 1962 until late 1980.

-Ray taught at many universities around the world as visiting professor, including the School of Oriental and African Studies (SOAS) under the University of London and the department of Social Science at the University of Chicago.
-He was invited to deliver lectures at many universities in Malaysia, Norway, England, Germany and the USA.
-As a visiting professor he taught courses at Clare College of Cambridge University, Goethe University in Frankfurt and at Stanford University.
+Ray taught at many universities around the world as a visiting professor, including the School of Oriental and African Studies (SOAS) under the University of London and the Department of Social Science at the University of Chicago.
+He was invited to deliver lectures at many universities in Malaysia, Norway, England, Germany, and the US.
+As a visiting professor, he taught courses at Clare College of Cambridge University, Goethe University in Frankfurt, and Stanford University.

-After returning to Calcutta from Melbourne, he worked as Director of the Rabindra Bhavan at Visva-Bharati University, from 1981 to 1983.
-He was an Emeritus Fellow on Literature of the Department of Culture, Government of India and worked as the Chairman of the Raja Rammohan Roy.
-He was also a Senior research Fellow at the Indian Council of Historical Research.
-Notably, he worked as the Executive Secretary of the Indian Renaissance Institute (IRI) from 1960 to 1969.
+After returning to Calcutta from Melbourne, he worked as director of the Rabindra Bhavan at Visva-Bharati University from 1981 to 1983.
+He was an emeritus fellow on Literature of the Department of Culture, Government of India and worked as the Chairman of the Raja Rammohan Roy.
+He was also a senior research fellow at the Indian Council of Historical Research.
+Notably, he worked as the executive secretary of the Indian Renaissance Institute (IRI) from 1960 to 1969.

 He died in Shantiniketan on 26 February 2008.
 Following his wishes, his mortal remains were donated to the SSKM Hospital in Calcutta.